 Evolution of technology

-1996: Some hardware considerations
+1996: Some hardware considerations and AnyQuest for Windows

 In 1993 I already had considered to use a pen-computer instead of a PC and a separate digitizing tablet.
 Available models, however, had low display readability, were slow, and expensive.

 In 1996, fast pen-computers with color-displays, wireless networking technology, multimedia abilities and good support by Microsoft Windows became available.